-Our next weekend donation drop-off day will be Saturday, September 12, from 10:00 a.m. to noon!
-(Our usual drop-off times: every Tuesday and Thursday between 8:30 and noon.)
+Our next weekend donation drop-off day will be Saturday, October 17, from 10:00 a.m. to noon; our usual drop-off hours are every Tuesday and Thursday between 8:30 and noon.

 Our greatest need is funding for our programs (see our "Donate" page for details).
-If you choose to bring us items, here are some suggestions: brand-new pajamas, socks, and underwear in all sizes (especially adult XXL); diapers/pull-ups (open packs OK) and baby wipes; unopened toiletries and personal-care items (full-size or hotel-size); clean, like-new blankets, towels, and sheets; dog and cat food for our clients with pets; Ensure/Glucerna (or similar brands) for the ill or elderly; herbs, spices, and olive oil so that our clients can make healthy, flavorful meals.
+We also need diapers/pull-ups (open packs OK) and baby wipes; unopened toiletries and personal-care items (full-size or hotel-size); clean, like-new blankets, towels, and sheets; dog and cat food for our clients with pets; Ensure/Glucerna (or similar brands) for the ill or elderly; herbs, spices, and olive oil so that our clients can make healthy, flavorful meals.

 Please donate healthy, non-perishable food (low-sodium, low-fat), and take the time to check expiration dates.
 We cannot give out expired food, so we have to throw it away--and unfortunately, it takes up a lot of space in our garbage cans!
 For food drive tips, please see "Run a Drive" on our "Volunteer" page.